Keemstar: Internet career

 Two months following the interview, Etika uploaded a suicide note in the form of a video titled "I'm sorry".
 Keem was among the people Etika spoke about, saying "Keemstar, I wish you the best, my nigga".
 Etika's body was found in the East River four days after the video was uploaded, with the Office of Chief Medical Examiner determining that he had drowned after jumping from the Manhattan Bridge.
 Keem faced criticism following Etika's suicide, with some fans blaming him for Etika's death due to the DramaAlert interview and statements made on Twitter before and after the interview.
 Keem argued that he was not to blame for Etika's death because he seemed fine privately and doctors believed he was stable.
 Keem later posted a screenshot of several texts allegedly sent by Etika's mother, which stated that he was not to blame for her son's suicide and that he loved Keem and his show.

 In May 2020, YouTuber Ethan Klein released a video exposé about Keem, with one of his claims being that he exploited Etika.
 This resulted in G Fuel ending their sponsorship with Keem.

 In April 2021, in response to Jake Paul facing sexual assault allegations from TikTok user Justine Paradise, Keem posted on Twitter that there is no way to sexually assault someone orally, stating the victim had to choose to "open her mouth" as well as quoting "Is there really no way to get away?
 I just really don't believe this story at all."

 On October 25, 2021, Keem announced on Twitter his plan to retire from YouTube on March 8, 2022, the day of his 40th birthday and after 14 years of content creation.
-In his announcement video released one day later titled "Retired," he expressed his dissatisfaction with making videos on the platform, citing the effects of cancel culture along with changes to YouTube's algorithm and the website's community as factors for his decision.
+In his announcement video released one day later titled "Retired," he expressed his dissatisfaction with making videos on the platform, citing the effects of cancel culture, changes to YouTube's algorithm, and the website's community as factors for his decision.
 On November 12, 2021, Keem hired a new host, Willy Mac, and also rehired a former host, TyBlue.
 However, on February 12, 2022, Keem announced that he had changed his mind and would not retire from DramaAlert, citing a lack of confidence in any permanent replacement and a new 3-year sponsorship deal struck with sports betting company MyBookie.

 Since 2023, Keem has been hosting a podcast titled "Lolcow Live", alongside Boogie2988 and WingsOfRedemption.
+As of 2026, The DramaAlert YouTube channel no longer posts daily news content, instead posting infrequent Shorts.
+DramaAlert remains active on X and Snapchat and posts short form content.

 Personal life

 Keemstar has a daughter.
-Keemstar is an agnostic.
+Keemstar identifies as agnostic.
+Keemstar got engaged to influencer Miss Brantley in July 2024.